 Regenis has multiple solutions to manage your agricultural waste sustainably and even create new sources of revenue to help offset these costs.

-Regenis builds and operates two different types of digesters to meet the manure management needs of dairies with herd sizes from 1,000 cows to 100,000 cows and beef up farm revenues.
+Regenis builds and operates dairy digesters to meet the unique manure management needs for farms of all herd sizes to help them beef up their farm revenues.

 Dairy Digester Revenue Streams/Cost Reductions